andydunstall/piko/docs/manage/overview.md

 Each server node has an admin port (`8003` by default) which includes Prometheus metrics at `/metrics`, a health endpoint at `/health`, and a status API at `/status`.
-The status API exposes endpoints for inspecting the status of a server node, which is used by the `piko status` CLI.
+The status API exposes endpoints for inspecting the status of a server node, which is used by the `piko server status` CLI.

 See [Observability](./observability.md) for details.